 The American Chamber of Commerce in Bangladesh (AmCham) held its monthly

-Mr. Martin Holtmann, Country Manager – Bangladesh, Bhutan & Nepal, International Finance Corporation (IFC), attended the event as the Guest of Honor & Speaker and spoke on “Role of IFC as a development Partner in Bangladesh”.
-President – AmCham, Mr. Syed Ershad Ahmed, Mr. Syed Mohammad Kamal, Vice President, AmCham, members of the Chamber including the Executive Committee Members, Mr. Md.
-Shahadat Hossen, Executive Director, AmCham, and former Presidents, foreign dignitaries, business leaders, media representatives and other distinguished guests attended the meeting.
+Mr. John Fay, Commercial Counselor, Foreign Commercial Service, U.S. Department of Commerce, U.S. Embassy, Dhaka, attended the event as the Guest of Honor & Speaker and spoke on “Enhancing U.S.-Bangladesh Commercial Cooperation”.
+AmCham President – Mr. Syed Ershad Ahmed, Vice President – Mr. Syed Mohammad Kamal, members of the Chamber including the Executive Committee Members, and former Presidents, foreign dignitaries, business leaders, media representatives and other distinguished guests attended the meeting.

 John Fay, commercial counselor at the US Embassy suggested that Bangladesh should improve its investment climate to attract more US investments in sectors like healthcare, IT, education, energy and infrastructure.

 AmCham President Syed Ershad Ahmed and its Vice President Syed Mohammad Kamal, among other members of the chamber, foreign dignitaries and business leaders, also spoke at the event.
 Mr. Fay said the US companies have brought in here the largest FDI amounting to US$ 4.0 billion, demonstrating their strong interest in the country.